iuanshuai/Diet-Tracker/README.md

 -----------------------------------
 * Object: User, Food, Image, Record
 * Relationships:
-    i.
-One user could have many records ii.
-One record could have several foods iii.
-One food could have many images iv.
-One record can only have one user
+    1. One user could have many records
+    1. One record could have several foods
+    1. One food could have many images
+    1. One record can only have one user
 * Project Approach
-    i.
-Created User, Food, Image, Record domain ii.
-Used Hibernate to do the database schema migration iii.
-Used JDBC to connect project with Postgres iv.
-Configured Spring Security for Authentication
+    1. Created User, Food, Image, Record domain
+    1. Used Hibernate to do the database schema migration
+    1. Used JDBC to connect project with Postgres
+    1. Configured Spring Security for Authentication
-    v.
-Created repository, service and did test vi.
-Did mock test for AWS S3 Storage service vii.
-Created Controllers and Restful APIs
+    1. Created repository, service and did test
+    1. Did mock test for AWS S3 Storage service
+    1. Created Controllers and Restful APIs
-    viii.
-Integrated third-party application AWS SQS and did Mock test ix.
-Used Postman to interact with back-end project
+    1. Integrated third-party application AWS SQS and did Mock test
+    1. Used Postman to interact with back-end project
-    x.
-Package my project into a Docker image
+    1. Package my project into a Docker image

 Build & Installation
 -----------------------------------